leporo/sqlf/README.md

 - You may change the number of affected columns and change the number of arguments in a safe way.
 - You may use SQL expressions (like `UPDATE counters SET counter = counter + 1`) in your SQL statements.
-- You may dynamically apply filters by adding where conditions, change result ordering, etc. those fragments.
+- You may dynamically apply filters by adding where conditions, change result ordering, etc.
-- You may always use ? placeholders in your SQL fragments - `sqlf` converts them to PostgreSQL-like `$1, $2, ...` ones if needed.
+- You may safely use `?` placeholders in your SQL fragments - `sqlf` converts them to PostgreSQL-like `$1, $2, ...` placeholders if needed and does the numbering for you.
 - You may `.Bind` your structure to database columns like you do with other similar libraries.
-- `sqlf.Stmt` has methods to execute a query using any database/sql compatible driver.
+- `sqlf.Stmt` has methods to execute a query using any `database/sql` compatible driver.

 What `sqlf` doesn't?

-- `sqlf` isn't an ORM, you still need to use raw SQL.
+- `sqlf` isn't an ORM, you'll still have to use raw SQL.
 - There are no database schema migrations or any other database schema maintenance tools.
-- There are no compile-time type checks for query arguments.
+- There are no compile-time type checks for query arguments, column and table names.
-- There is no wrapper for `OR` clause as it affects performance and in most cases can be avoided by using `UNION` expressions, `WITH` clause or window functions.
+- There is no wrapper for `OR` clause.
+It affects performance and in most cases can be avoided by using `UNION` expressions, `WITH` clause or window functions.
 Other option is to split a query into two.
-- There are no extra checks to help a developer pinpoint the cause of issue.
+- `sqlf` doesn't help a developer to pinpoint the cause of issue with SQL statement.
 There are thoughts on making a debug wrapper to ease the debug a bit, but so far those are just thoughts.

 ## Is It Fast?